wayann/homebrew-xgridseed/README.md

         brew doctor

-3. Optional: if you come from nwoolls you may untap his faboulous xgminer (yes it's wacky solution, if you got a clever way of doing it please tell me)
+3. Optional: if you come from nwoolls you may untap his faboulous xgminer and also uninstall any previous bfgminer

+        brew uninstall bfgminer
         brew untap nwoolls/xgminer

 3. Tap this Homebrew repostory so that you can install packages from it: